pavy/Zookeeper-Scoreboard/README.md

 # Zookeeper: Distributed Scoreboard

+The distributed scoreboard shows player scores for a game.
+A Zookeeper protocol is built that maintains two score lists.
+One score list contains the N most recent games and the second list maintains the N highest scores.

+A watcher process displays the two lists and updates the list in real time as necessary.
+A player process does one of three actions: join, leave, or post a score.

+### Steps
 1. Clone this repository
 2. Go to the cloned directory
 3. Execute the following commands to setup your environment.